About President Kaler

 His personal commitment to excellence was rewarded in April 2014 when he was named to the American Academy of Arts and Sciences, one of the nation’s most prestigious honorary societies.
 He was elected in two categories: for his work as a chemical engineer and as a higher education administrator.

-In 2014, Kaler and the University’s Twin Cities campus community were engaged in a consultative and highly inclusive strategic planning process that calls for a rejection of complacency, a deep culture change, and curriculum and research approaches to the state’s, nation’s, and world’s “grand challenges.”
-That plan is now in its implementation stage.
+In 2014 and 2015, Kaler and the University’s Twin Cities campus community engaged in a consultative and highly inclusive strategic planning process that calls for a rejection of complacency, a deep culture change, and curriculum and research approaches to the state’s, nation’s, and world’s “grand challenges.”
+That plan is now being implemented with, for example, interdisciplinary "grand challenges" courses added to the undergraduate curriculum.

-He also achieved $35.8 million in research investments from the state.
+In 2013, in partnership with Minnesota's Legislature, Kaler achieved $35.8 million in research investments from the state.
 In an initiative called MnDRIVE—the Minnesota Discovery, Research and Innovation Economy program—research emphasis matches some of the University’s research and discovery strengths with the state’s most pressing needs and key industries.
+That has resulted in 210 separate research projects involving 629 researchers resulting, so far, in 41 invention disclosures, leveraging an additional $57 million in external research funding.

 In 2010, Kaler was elected to the National Academy of Engineering, the highest honor for a leader of that discipline and profession, and based on distinguished and continuing achievements in original research.
 In 2012, Secretary of Homeland Security Janet Napolitano named him to the U.S. Department of Homeland Security Academic Advisory Council, on which he continues to serve.
 In 2013, he was named a Charter Fellow of the National Academy of Inventors.